GaraziLS/React-Apuntes/Apuntes/Portfolio blog/4-blog form/1-intro.md

 The value is pulled from the state value.

-We're already communicated with the parent component ``handleSuccessfulBlogFormSubmission, that method is estabished in the **blog-modal.js** file)``.
+We're already communicated with the parent component ``handleSuccessfullFormSubmission, that method is estabished in the **blog-modal.js** file)``.
 We'll also update that method to send the record directly to the **Blog-modal.js** file.

 ```
-this.props.handleSuccessfulBlogFormSubmission(response.data.portfolio_blog)
+this.props.handleSuccessfullFormSubmission(response.data.portfolio_blog)
 ```

-In the **blog-modal.js** file we're going to work with the ``handleSuccessfulBlogFormSubmission`` method.
+In the **blog-modal.js** file we're going to work with the ``handleSuccessfullFormSubmission`` method.
 We'll first remove the console.log.

 ```
-handleSuccessfulBlogFormSubmission(blog) {
+handleSuccessfullFormSubmission(blog) {
         this.props.handleSuccessfulNewBlogSubmission(blog)
     }
 ```